Omeo & District Football League: Junior football (Under 16)

 Junior football is open to all boys under sixteen years of age on the first of January each year.
 Due to the low population and the number of players needed for football teams this is the only junior competition available, raising the unusual challenge that teenagers as old as sixteen may be playing against children as young as six.
 During the 2000s rules were modified to allow girls up to the age of 13 years to also take part in this competition.

 Senior netball

 The senior netball competition is for women and older teenage girls.
 Records for the netball competitions are harder to obtain and less complete than for football, so it is unclear exactly when the netball competitions commenced.
-Some photographic records from the early 1950s show women's basketball teams, so it may have begun post-World War II.
-When the basketball competitions transferred to netball is also unclear.
+Some photographic records from the early 1950s show women's "basketball" teams, so it may have begun post-World War II.
+Although named 'basketball' on the photos, these were most likely netball teams as the name 'netball' was not officially adopted in Australia until 1970, with the sport officially called "women's basketball" before this, making it hard to distinguish between the two sports.

 A single competition ran until the 2010s, when a second "B" grade was added due to demand for more women to participate.
 The original single team was then renamed as "A" grade.
 Clubs have gradually added a second side so that as of 2022 all clubs fielded both A and B grade teams, however, often some players will be required to play in both teams to fill numbers, or junior players will be used to make up sides.